Lp-Francois/Cybersecurity/README.md

 The ciphering key is identical to the deciphering key

+> Each partner's network as to have : n(n-1)/2 keys

 __Problems :__ Partners must agree upon the key, key must be exchanged and key must be kept secret.

 ### Asymmetric ciphering Public keys systems

 Each person has his private key AND his public key.

+> N actors mean N differents keys

 There are different usages :